If the weather hasn’t already turned frightful in your neck of the woods, consider heading outside for a fun Christmas scavenger hunt.

 I have done this scavenger hunt during a drive to look at the lights and also on a neighbourhood walk, both are equally fun.

 If you are hosting a holiday party and want to incorporate the scavenger hunt, check out my list of 25 Cute Christmas Snacks for kids that are easy to make and look amazing.

-Apart from the printable hunt list, (you can download it below) you don’t need much to do the scavenger hunt but a few extra accessories could make it extra special, especially at a party (this could form part of the loot bag).
+Apart from the printable hunt list, (you can download it below) you don’t need much to do the scavenger hunt but a few extra accessories could make it extra special.

 - A cell phone or Fujifilm Instant Camera to take pictures of the finds